quakelive-server-standards/quakelive-server-standards/mappools/README.md

 ## Incorporating new maps

 To incorporate a new map you also need to work with [Steam Workshop items](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/workshop) which can contain Quake Live maps.
-Add such an item to your Quake Live dedicated server installation and mention in in the `mappool.txt`.
+Add such an item to your Quake Live dedicated server installation and mention the in-game map name together with a game type in the `mappool.txt`.

 ## Evolve Quake Live